 - Vitamin E: This vitamin is a fat-soluble vitamin that is crucial for cell function and metabolism.

 - Vitamin K: Dogs need this vitamin to help them to create blood clots.

 - Choline: The dog’s liver and brain need this to function properly.

 So you get it.
 These vitamins are essential, but where should they come from?
 Your dog’s pet food will include all of these essential nutrients if the packaging says “complete and balanced” designation.
-That simply means the food has the formulation of minerals, vitamins, fats, protein and carbs that’s set by regulation.
+That simply means the food has the formulation of minerals, vitamins, fats, protein, and carbs that are set by regulation.

 Pick a high-quality dog food that’s formulated with vitamins sourced from the right ingredients that are easily digestible and bio-available to the dog’s system.
 You should never give a dog a human-formulated vitamin, especially a multivitamin that contains a number of minerals and vitamins they don’t need and cannot process.